ziwei666/Personal-homepage/ziwei_homepage.md

 ## About me

-- 🎓 M.Sc. in **Data Science and AI** from Chalmers University of Technology (top 10%).
+- 🎓 M.Sc. in **Data Science and AI** from Chalmers University of Technology.
 - 🤖 Focused on **reinforcement learning for GUI agents**, LLM agents, RAG, and efficient model deployment.
 - 🧠 Experienced with model serving, agent architecture, evaluation, fine-tuning, pruning, and quantization.
 - 🌍 Comfortable working in international research and engineering teams in English and Chinese.
-- 🎤 Gave a live AI knowledge-sharing talk to an audience of 700+ people.

 ## Featured project